Title: | Using CF-Compliant Calendars with Climate Projection Data |

 function.

-For non-epoch factors the attribute 'CFtime' of the result contains a CFtime
+For non-era factors the attribute 'CFTime' of the result contains a CFTime

 instance that is valid for the result of applying the factor to a data set

 argument is associated with.
-In other words, if CFtime instance
+In other words, if CFTime

-'Acf' describes the temporal dimension of data set 'A' and a factor 'Af' is
+instance 'At' describes the temporal dimension of data set 'A' and a factor

 is a single vector or not specified, a factor with a

-length equal to the number of offsets in cf
+length equal to the number of offsets in t

 is a list, a list

-with the same number of elements and names as epoch
+with the same number of elements and names as era

 , each containing a